netxms/netxms-doc/admin/agent-management.rst

 =============

 For security reasons actions that can be executed on agent first are defined in agent configuration file and only then can be used by users.
 This excludes that an unauthorized user can access system data through an arbitrary entered command.
 Only users with access to the agent configuration file editing can define executed commands.

-There are 2 options to define action:
+``Action`` configuration parameter defines name of the action and command that is executed.
+To add multiple action, you should use multiple ``Action`` in agent configuration.
+This configuration parameter has two possible forms:

+   * ``Action = actionName:["executable", "param1", "param2", ...]`` (exec form)
+   * ``Action = actionName:command param1 param2 ...`` (shell form)

-   #.
-Action - usual action definition.
-On Windows platform system process execution API's CreateProcess() is used to run the command, it will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
+The exec form does not use shell, it launches the executable directly.
+On Linux full path to the executable should be provided.
+On Windows the executable is launched using API's CreateProcess() function, it will search in PATH, but the executable should be with file extension, e.g. ``command.exe``.
+Both double quotes (``"``) or single quotes (``"``) can be used to enclose the executable and the parameters.

-   #.
-ActionShellExec - Same as Action, but on the Windows platform agent will use shell to execute command instead of normal process creation.
-There is no difference between Action and ActionShellExec on UNIX platforms.
+The shell form uses shell to execute the command.

-Both versions accept parameters that will be available like ``$1``, ``$2``, ``$3``..., ``$9`` variables.
+Both forms accept parameters that will be available as ``$1``, ``$2``, ``$3``... variables.

-After action is defined it can be used in the :ref:`object tools - agent action<object_tool-agent-command>` or in :ref:`actions - action execution on remote node<action-remote-execute>`.
-Action should be defined in main section of agent configuration file.
+From the server side an action can be used in the :ref:`object tools - agent action<object_tool-agent-command>`, in :ref:`actions - action execution on remote node<action-remote-execute>` or from a NXSL script.

+Action should be defined in core section of agent configuration file.

 .. code-block:: ini

-  # Example
+  # Example without parameters
-  Action=Name:command
-  Action=Name:command $1 $2
+  Action=name:command
   Action=cleanLogs:rm /opt/netxms/log/*

-  Action=ping:ping $1
+  # Example with parameters
-  ActionShellExec=listFiles:dir $1
+  Action=listFiles:dir $1
+  Action=a:['/usr/bin/ping', '$1', '-c 3']